xuyu12345/SCR-DETR/README.md

-# SCR-DETR A Real-Time Lightweight DETR Model for Weed Detection
+# SCR-DETR：A Real-Time Lightweight DETR Model for Weed Detection